twisterarmy/twister-analytics-crawler/README.md

 # twister-analytics-crawler
-Crawler toolkit for the twister network analytics
+Crawler toolkit for the twisterverse analytics